kemalelmizan/si-backend/README.md

 - [Cart](docs/cart.md)
 - [Order](docs/order.md)

+## Homework for next session

+- Finish CRUD for each modules (model, controller and route)
+- Create all requests template for CRUD in postman

 ## To be covered in next sessions

+1. [ ] third party libraries and APIs: file upload, nodemailer
 1. [ ] unit tests and test coverage
-1. [ ] third party libraries and APIs: file upload, nodemailer
 1. [ ] timeout and circuit breaker handling
 1. [ ] caching using redis
 1. [ ] security: penetration testing, injection, OWASP